mui/material-ui/docs/data/base/components/textarea-autosize/textarea-autosize.md

 Textarea Autosize behaves similarly to the native HTML`<textarea>`.

-By default, an empty Textarea Autosize component renders as a single row, as shown in the following demo:
+By default, the Textarea Autosize component renders as a single row when it is empty.
+In the following demo, you can observe this behavior and learn how to apply custom styles to the component.

-{{"demo": "EmptyTextarea.js"}}

-The next demo shows how to apply custom styles to the Textarea:

 {{"demo": "UnstyledTextarea", "defaultCodeOpen": false}}